 - Transposition errors: Transposition errors can happen when an employee enters information in the wrong order.
-Usually, these errors happen more often while typing numbers than words.
+Usually, these data input errors happen more often while typing numbers than words.
 This error tends to happen when an employee is typing too quickly and does not notice the mistake.
 An employee might mean to type 456, but they type 465 instead.

 - Errors of duplication: Errors of duplication occur when you enter data more than once, charging for or processing the same amount more than once.

 - Transcription errors: Transcription errors are when someone enters information the wrong way.
 Typically, these mistakes come about more when transcribing words and less often when transcribing numerical data.
 Types of transcription errors include deletion, repetition, and typos.
 You may notice these errors most in word processing programs, and they tend to happen when employees are typing quickly and hit the wrong key without noticing.

 - Errors of commission: Errors of commission arise when someone labels a transaction with the wrong subsidiary ledger.
 For example, if you apply a payment toward the wrong invoice, this is an error of commission.
 These flaws can negatively impact your relationship with donors, vendors, or partners.

 - Data misinterpretation: Data misinterpretation errors are when someone accidentally mixes up numbers and letters.
 When recording a code or password, you could mix up a number and letter, such as the number 0 for the letter O or a capital I for a lowercase L.